HOUSEOF1000CORPSES/HOUSEOF1000CORPSES/README.md

 - i seen THE rob zombie live on **9/14/2026**
 - im autistic, and i have bpd, + some other stuff.
 Im quite aggressive normally
 - i yumeship with Baby firefly, and nikki freeman.
 Doubles dni, ok?
+- mexican, american
 - i am hyperfixated on wolves, and werewolfs.
 I AM a werewolf.
 - i usually sit alone, so c+h always, no matter what.
 Even if i have dni in my name, or with friends.
 Be not afraid
+- im usually offtab, not at my house, or doing something.
+Please, please, do whisper me. im a busy person, i dont reply quickly.
+- Discord - milliesaxe  . ask for socials, ill give you them.
+- im learning the electric guitar, and violin.

 </div>